zerolawtech/SFT-Protocol/docs/multisig.rst

 Deployment
 ==========

-Contracts that implement multi-sig require 2 arguments in the
+Deploying a contract that implements multi-sig requires 2 arguments in the
 constructor:

 -  ``address[] _owners``: One or more addresses to associate with the